 You may have heard that consuming local honey could help allergies.
 Many experts have disputed honey’s efficacy for this purpose, but some still promote raw, local honey as a useful way to combat allergies.
 You might try some before your allergies kick in to make sure any pollen in the honey doesn’t actually cause allergy symptoms.
 And if you like a little honey in your tea, there’s probably no reason to skip it.
 It might make an itchy throat feel better.

-Natural Remedies for Allergies: Consider Supplements
+Natural Remedies for Allergies: Supplements to

 Many allergy sufferers have found relief with acupuncture or with these supplements: